Pete Dunne: Singapore Pro Wrestling (2017–2018)

-WWE
+WWE (2017–present)

 United Kingdom Champion (2017–2019)

 On 15 December 2016, it was revealed that Dunne would be one of 16 men competing in the two-night United Kingdom Championship Tournament to crown the first ever WWE United Kingdom Champion on 14 and 15 January 2017.
 Dunne defeated Roy Johnson in the first round, advancing to the quarter finals and eventually the semi-finals where he defeated Sam Gradwell and Mark Andrews respectively to advance to the finals, where he lost to Tyler Bate.
 Dunne then signed a contract with WWE, which allowed him to continue taking independent bookings with some restrictions.
 He then became a part of NXT, making his debut on 22 February 2017 in a winning effort against Mark Andrews; he then started to appear on NXT.
 On 4 April, Dunne, and others who participated in the tournament, appeared on 205 Live to promote upcoming UK live shows.

 On 7 May, Dunne defeated Trent Seven at a live event to become the new number one contender for the United Kingdom Championship.
-At NXT TakeOver: Chicago on 20 May, Dunne defeated Bate to win the title for the first time in a highly acclaimed match, which was later named Match of the Year at the NXT Year-End Awards.
+At NXT TakeOver: Chicago on 20 May, Dunne defeated Bate to win the title for the first time, which was later named Match of the Year at the NXT Year-End Awards.
 Dunne made his main roster debut during a one-off appearance on the 6 November episode of Raw in Manchester, England, defeating WWE Cruiserweight Champion Enzo Amore in a non-title champion versus champion match.
-He then kept on defending his title on NXT, first against Bate on December 20, and then against Roderick Strong on February 14, 2018.
+He then kept on defending his title on NXT, first against Bate on 20 December, and then against Roderick Strong on 14 February 2018.

 Dunne turned face when he and Strong subsequently teamed up, starting on 28 March for the Dusty Rhodes Tag Team Classic, defeating Danny Burch and Oney Lorcan in the first round and Alexander Wolfe and Eric Young of SAnitY in the semi-finals.
-They faced The Authors of Pain in the finals on 4 April; however, the match ended in a no contest when Kyle O'Reilly and Adam Cole of The Undisputed Era attacked both teams.
+They faced the Authors of Pain in the finals on 4 April; however, the match ended in a no contest when Kyle O'Reilly and Adam Cole of The Undisputed Era attacked both teams.
 As a result, all three teams faced each other in a triple threat tag team match at NXT TakeOver: New Orleans, which acted as the final match of the tournament while The Undisputed Era's NXT Tag Team Championship was also on the line.
 At the event on 7 April, Strong turned on Dunne and attacked him, giving the victory to The Undisputed Era and aligning himself with the stable.
 This began a feud between Dunne and The Undisputed Era, starting with a singles match on 2 May episode of NXT, in which he defeated Strong by disqualification after being attacked by Cole and O'Reilly.